apache/incubator-gluten/docs/OAP-Installation-Guide.md

 - [OneAPI](https://software.intel.com/content/www/us/en/develop/tools/oneapi.html)

 Once above steps finish, you have completed OAP dependencies installation and OAP building.
-You can start to build Gazelle-Jni in this environment.
+You can start to build Gluten in this environment.

 #### Extra Steps for Shuffle Remote PMem Extension